Goldsmith, University of London Course Registration

-Goldsmiths College pre-registers you in the classes you select with your application.
+Goldsmiths, University of London pre-registers you in the classes you select with your application.
 Make sure you carefully consider the courses you choose on your Course Selection Form.
 It can be extremely difficult to change courses after your application, and in many cases, you will find limited course availability after the application deadline.

 - You should secure approval for at least 8-10 courses per semester.